Quantum phase transition of the Jaynes-Cummings model: Model and Hamiltonian

 \section{Model and Hamiltonian}

-~ We consider a two-level atom coupled to a single-mode cavity field, which is described by a quantum Rabi model~\cite{Rabi1936,Rabi1937}, as shown in Fig.~\ref{model_v1.eps}(a).
+~ We consider a two-level system coupled to a single-mode cavity field, described by the quantum Rabi model~\cite{Rabi1936,Rabi1937,Liu20231}, as shown in Figure.~\ref{model_v1.eps}(a).
 The Hamiltonian of the quantum Rabi model reads ($\hbar =1$)

 where